-"I") are not issued in developmental courses.
+Students in developmental courses may also receive grades of W1 through W4.
+W grades have the same meaning in developmental and credit courses.
+Incompletes (noted by the grade "I") are not issued in developmental courses.
 College credit is not awarded for the completion of developmental courses, and grades in developmental courses are not included in the computation of grade point averages.
-However, the hours attempted in developmental courses are considered a part of students' course loads and are used to determine their full-time/part-time status and their eligibility to receive scholarships and/or financial aid.
-Also, grades received in developmental courses are recorded on students' transcripts.
+However, the hours attempted in developmental courses are considered a part of students' course loads and are used to determine their fulltime/part-time status and their eligibility to receive scholarships and/or financial aid.
+Grades received in developmental courses are recorded on students' transcripts.